 This includes the government consulting on homes delivered through Permitted Development Rights being covered by the new local design codes.

 Although it is not clear from the press release, it appears that this change will need to be made by a Statutory Instrument (SI) that amends the GPDO 2015.
-As of the 3 October 2020 such a SI has not yet appeared on the government website.
+As of 3 October 2020 such a SI has not yet appeared on the government website.